-The force of friction applied by the air against a moving object is known as air resistance.
+The force of friction applied by the air against a moving/flying object is known as air resistance.
 It is the opposition provided by the air that resists the motion of an object or tends to slow down the speed with which it is moving.
 Air resistance force is also known as drag.
 The magnitude and the intensity of the air resistance force are directly proportional to the speed of the moving object.
 This means that the greater be the speed of the moving object, the bigger will be the air resistance force experienced by it.
-Air resistance force is an inbuilt force created by nature.
+Air resistance force is an inbuilt force in nature.
 It is proportional to the surface area of the object.
 The more be the surface area of the object, the greater will be the air resistance force experienced by it.

 1. Riding a Bicycle

 Air resistance force plays a very important role in the action of a parachute.
 When a person jumps down while sky diving and opens up his/her parachute, the air resists the jump.
 Due to this resistance provided by the air, the speed with which the parachute approaches the ground slows down.
-The gravitational force pulls the parachute in a downward direction whereas, an air resistance force is applied to the parachute in an upward direction.
+The gravitational force pulls the parachute in a downward direction, whereas an air resistance force is applied to the parachute in an upward direction.
 Hence, the air resistance force helps the person to land smoothly on the ground.

 3. Walking in Storm

 It is often difficult to walk in stormy weather.
 While walking against the direction of the wind, a considerable amount of resistance is felt by the person that causes difficulty in walking.
-The same reason makes it difficult to hold an umbrella in hand in presence of a strong wind.
+The same reason makes it difficult to hold an umbrella in hand in the presence of a strong wind.

 4. Feather Falling on the Ground